-Computer Applications (Microsoft Certification IC3 GS5) is a hands-on computing and technology-driven class designed to deepen students' understanding of the Microsoft Office Suite and Windows Operating System.
-The focus of the course is to prepare students for the Internet and Computing Core/Global Standards (IC3 GS5) Microsoft Certification exam series.
+Computer Applications (Microsoft Certification IC3 GS6) is a hands-on computing and technology-driven class designed to deepen students' understanding of practical computer use for the 21st century.
+The focus of the course is to prepare students for the Internet and Computing Core/Global Standards (IC3 GS6) Microsoft Certification exam series.

-The IC3 GS5 program ensures working knowledge and skill level required for use of computer hardware, software, networks, and the Internet and is an internationally recognized standard for digital literacy and reflects the most relevant skills needed in today's academic and business environments.
+The IC3 GS6 program ensures working knowledge and skill level required for use of computer hardware, software, networks, cyber security, and the Internet and is an internationally recognized standard for digital literacy and reflects the most relevant skills needed in today's academic and business environments.
 Students that complete this course obtain skills beyond the average computer user.